Buying a house, apartment or a rental property

 Checks to do before you buy

-Check the property and include any issues as conditions before you make an offer.
-This means the agreement to purchase the house won't be finalised until you've satisfied all your conditions.
+The agreement to purchase the house won’t be finalised until you’ve satisfied all your conditions.

-Get LIM reports and title searches before the sale and purchase agreement is finalised.
+Your lawyer should review both documents before the sale and purchase agreement is finalised.

 Making an offer